ECW One Night Stand (2006): Storylines

-One of the main undercard matches on the card was between Rey Mysterio and Sabu for the World Heavyweight Championship.
+One of the main undercard matches on the card was between Rey Mysterio and Sabu for the World Championship.
 ECW representative Paul Heyman announced that Mysterio had accepted the challenge for One Night Stand on the June 2, 2006 edition of SmackDown!.
 Before the June 9, 2006 edition of SmackDown!, Heyman kayfabe revealed to WWE's official website that he was trying to get Mysterio to join the new ECW brand.
 Mysterio turned down Heyman's offer on the June 9, 2006 edition of SmackDown!.
 In the main event on that edition of SmackDown!, Mysterio faced Finlay.
 Mysterio was about to 619 Finlay, when Sabu, who was holding a steel chair, climbed onto the ring apron.
 Mysterio dropkicked the chair into Sabu, which distracted the referee.
 This allowed Finlay to hit Mysterio with his shillelagh, and the Celtic Cross for the victory.
 After the contest, Sabu set up a table on the outside of the ring, and hit Mysterio with a springboard legdrop that sent Mysterio through the table.

 Event

+Joey Styles and Tazz served as commentators, while Stephen DeAngelis served as ring announcer for the event.

 Paul Heyman began the event as it aired on pay-per-view, coming to the ring to "ECW" chants.
 Heyman stated that "this [ECW's resurrection] didn't happen because of me and it didn't happen because of Vince McMahon.
 This happened because of you [the fans].
 And on behalf of every single one of us, from the bottom of my heart, thank you, thank you, thank you!"

 The first match on the card was a match between ECW Original Tazz and WWE Raw commentator Jerry Lawler.
-In what was a squash match, Lawler slapped ECW commentator Joey Styles in the face en route to the ring.
+On the way to the ring, Lawler slapped ECW commentator Joey Styles in the face.
 Tazz won after 35 seconds by making Lawler pass out to the Tazzmission.
 After the match, Tazz joined Joey Styles on commentary for the rest of the show.